 5. Vijay Vilas Palace in Mandvi

-Highlight: The Vijay Vilas Palace is magnificent mansion of diverse blend of architectural styles.
-Cusp-arches and jarokhas of Rajput palaces of Rajasthan, umbrella-domes like palaces of Bengal, cupolas of Mughal buildings, and Victorian Gothic arches and classical columns create a harmonious specimen.
+Highlight: The Vijay Vilas Palace is a magnificent mansion with a diverse blend of architectural styles.
+Cusp arches and jharokhas of Rajput palaces of Rajasthan, umbrella domes like palaces of Bengal, cupolas of Mughal buildings, and Victorian Gothic arches and classical columns create a harmonious specimen.

 How to reach: